Blepharoplasty (Eyelid Surgery) – San Diego

 - Reasonable expectations of how much youthful restoration is possible with specific blepharoplasty techniques

 Our blepharoplasty surgeries can be done in an hour or less when done as a single procedure in most patients.
-Obviously, when combined with browlifting, facelifting, laser resurfacing, and/or fat grafting, the combined blepharoplasty will take longer – closer to 3 to 6 hours depending on the extent.
-The blepharoplasty component of the combined facial rejuvenation process is usually about a 45 to 60 minute portion.
-When done alone, an upper blepharoplasty done on the upper eyelids take about 20 minutes total, and a lower blepharoplasty takes about 40.
-In selected patients, an upper blepharoplasty can be done under local anesthesia, but Dr. Sayed prefers sedation (“twilight anesthesia”) or general anesthesia for combination procedures and lower eyelids.
+Obviously, when combined with browlifting, facelifting, laser resurfacing, and/or fat grafting, the combined procedure will take longer – closer to 3 to 6 hours depending on the extent.
+The eyelid lift component of the combined facial rejuvenation process is usually about a 45 to 60 minute portion.
+When done alone, an upper eyelid lift can take about 20 minutes total, and a lower blepharoplasty takes about 40.
+In selected patients, an upper lid lift can be done under local anesthesia, but Dr. Sayed prefers sedation (“twilight anesthesia”) or general anesthesia for combination procedures and lower eyelids.

 Early postop recovery findings for the blepharoplasty can include eyelid bruising and swelling, mild discomfort, slight eye irritation, drainage, dryness, sensitivity to light, and some mental adjustment to the process of healing which most patients undergo after surgery.
-Usually, the swelling from the blepharoplasty subsides within a couple of days and bruising is either resolved or easily concealed within 7-10 days.
-Most patients are advised to take 10-14 days out of social circulation and to give a good 3 weeks of recovery from their blepharoplasty before expecting to be really in the public eye.
-Stitches in the upper lid and corner of the eyelid are removed at 7 to 10 days depending on the patient’s rate of healing from the blepharoplasty.
+Usually, the swelling subsides within a couple of days and bruising is either resolved or easily concealed within 7-10 days.
+Most patients are advised to take 10-14 days out of social circulation and to give a good 3 weeks of recovery from their procedure before expecting to be really in the public eye.
+Stitches in the upper lid and corner of the eyelid are removed at 7 to 10 days depending on the patient’s rate of healing.
 Sutures under the lower eyelid are dissolvable.
 Topical antibiotics should be applied to incisions and the eyes should be kept lubricated with drops and ointments for the first week or so.

 When your incisions begin to heal, they’ll look slightly red or pinkish.
 After 1-2 weeks, you’ll be able to cover the scarring with makeup.
 Over the next six months, the scars will mature, meaning they’ll soften in texture and fade in color.
 For some patients, it might take a year or so until the scars fully heal.

-- Have a reasonable expectation of what blepharoplasty can accomplish
+- Have a reasonable expectation of what treatment can accomplish

-- Look at before and after photos and understand what kinds of blepharoplasty techniques you are interested in
+- Look at before and after photos and understand what kinds techniques you are interested in

 - Don’t smoke or take nicotine in any form for at least 3 weeks and ideally longer before (and after) your blepharoplasty